thomas-thackery/all-sites-domains/README.md

 # all-sites-domains
-Get all domains for all sites for all environments
+Given an Org ID, get all custom domains for each site for each environment